 It’s important to keep in mind that technology and protocols, particularly in the IoT space, are iterated upon and improved at a rapid pace.
 An informed perspective on where the technology and markets are moving is invaluable for future-proofing your solution.

-Following are some basic sensor types regularly utilized in Smart Building solutions:
+Following are basic sensor types regularly utilized in Smart Building solutions:

 Temperature sensors measure ambient temperature within device proximity.
 Typically in a small form factor, temperature sensors can be placed nearly anywhere, giving you the ability to identify and monitor spaces not evenly heated or cooled.
 With HVAC system integration, automated adjustments can help fine-tune indoor climate as changes to the environment dictate.
 This level of data visibility and control can help optimize energy management and drive large-scale cost savings.
 At the same time building tenants benefit with a consistent, comfortable environment leading to higher productivity, satisfaction, etc.

-In certain Smart Building environments, temperature sensors can also be used in specialized climate areas such as server rooms, to identify and alert when air intake or outtake temperature for an individual server rack exceeds expected limits.
+In certain Smart Building environments, temperature sensors can also be used in specialized climate areas.
+For example, server rooms to identify and alert when air intake or outtake temperature for an individual server rack exceeds expected limits.

 There are also a range of specialized temperature sensors designed for cold-chain temperature monitoring (e.g. food safety, medicines).
 These sensors may have very specific measurement and data logging capabilities.
 A good example is CDC-compliant data loggers for vaccine-monitoring, ensuring that medicines remain safe to administer.

 Often coupled with a temperature sensor on the same device, humidity sensors monitor the amount of moisture in the air.
 Humidity management plays a large role in building climate and tenant comfort.
 Too little humidity results in discomfort due to dryness in the nose, throat or eyes, as well as the air feeling colder than it is.
 Data from humidity sensors can be used to monitor and control HVAC systems to ensure that humidity is kept at a safe and comfortable level for people and equipment.